jiu9x9uij/cs4733/hw2/README.md

   functioning bluetooth and the mac connections are slow
 - With incredibly an incredibly slow connection, our odometry was pretty far off when testing
-- However we believe our code will work on a wired connection or a fast Windows connection, so please test on a fast bluetooth connection :)
+- Luckily we were able to briefly test the robot on a windows machine in the lab and it looked like things were much better.
+So our numbers are designed for the lab and that fast windows connection.